helenzhou6/FAC-Notes/weekSix.md

 Then to test that you can login to the database, use `psql`.
 Running `psql` is equivalent to `psql <your computer username>`

+* `psql` ([PostgreSQL interactive terminal](https://www.postgresql.org/docs/9.0/static/app-psql.html)) is a terminal-based front-end to PostgreSQL to enable you to type in queries interactively, issue them to PostgreSQL, and see the query results.
 * As a last resort can use [the Postgres Mac GUI app](https://postgresapp.com/)
 * *Pgcli* is an alternative command line interface (client) for Postgres with auto-completion and syntax highlighting.
     * Login to databases with `pgcli` instead of `psql`.